Thankfully, as always, we here at the Midtown Plaza's Fashion Forum have your back. Or, in this case, your feet.

 Ruffled Boot: Call it Spring

-The Cozy Boot [ˈkoʊzi buːt]: subdivision of the winter boot category whose main purpose is to look as cool as possible by keeping feet as warm as possible.
+The Cozy Boot [ˈkoʊzi buːt]: A subdivision of the winter boot category whose main purpose is to look as cool as possible by keeping feet as warm as possible.
 Easily identified by the use of fur, suede, felt, or wool.
 Great for use on a Sunday.

 A heard of Uggs (a Hugg?): Town Shoes